vledd/Terraria-PaintCrop/README.md

 Path may to resources_internal (before ":" may vary depending on the platform)
 5. Find your executable file in `dist` folder and run it

-# Operation

-TODO for now use your heart to operate this software.

 # Editing the program